pgjaiganesh/imagemanager/README.md

 You should see the cloudformation template deployment status in your AWS console->CloudFormation.
 (switch to your region of deployment).
 Takes a while to deploy the CloudFront distribution.

 1. Execute `make ef` to packages and deploys the CloudFormation template `cloudformation/edge-functions.yaml` for the two Lambda@Edge functions to handle 'Viewer-Request' and 'Origin-Request' Amazon CloudFront events.
 Also generates the `config.js` and packages into 'dist/origin-request-function.zip'.

-  **Note:** Please note to always deploy into `us-east-1` region as required by AWS Lambda@Edge.
+Switch to the 'us-east-1' to view the deployment status of cloudformation template.
+  **Note:**  AWS Lambda@Edge needs to be deployed in `us-east-1` region.

 6. Execute `make cf` to creates CloudFront distribution with custom origin as S3 website url created in `make resize`.
-Further creates a new version of the AWS Lambda@Edge functions created above and associates them to the appropriate event in the configuration.
+Further publishes a new version of the AWS Lambda@Edge functions created in `make ef` step  and associates them to the appropriate event in the configuration.
+This initiates a CloudFront distribution updated and you can track the status from the AWS console or CLI

 ## Usage